 - There must be high specificity (low rate of false positives) and a very high sensitivity (very low rate of false negatives), although this is difficult to assess when evaluating a screening tool for depression.

-- The screening test must be relatively cheap or else the cost per case detected is prohibitively expensive.
+- The screening test must be relatively cheap or at least the cost per case detected is not prohibitively expensive.

 - It must be safe, easy to use and acceptable to the patient.

 Clinicians are obliged to recognise depression at an early stage in any patient.
 This represents a considerable workload and it may be best to focus one's attentions on patients deemed to be 'at risk'.